Mistralys/mailcode/README.md

 itself.
 One example is the `mono` command, which applies monospace formatting to text.

-The preprocessing is optional, and can be done with the specialized PreProcessor class.
+The preprocessing is optional and can be done with the specialized PreProcessor class.

   > NOTE: When translating to an output syntax like Apache Velocity, the default